 At Carlisle we believe that it is very important that the children's views are considered when making decisions about how our school operates.
 We want the children to appreciate the value of democracy and understand the role that all individuals, including themselves, have within a democratic society.
 Every child has a right to share their views and have their say and we practise this regularly, for example, every day the children vote for a class book to be shared.

 The School Council

 We have an amazing group of School Counsellors in Year 2 who meet regularly to discuss and plan projects that will improve the school and be of benefit to its pupils.
 The School Counsellors are excellent role models to their peers and are actively involved in promoting and demonstrating ‘The Golden Rules’ on a daily basis.
 They assist with sharing certificates in our weekly celebration assemblies and contribute regularly to our school life.

 The Rule of Law

 At Carlisle Infants the children follow the 'Golden Rules'.
-In a Governor survey with year 1 & year 2 pupils in March, the children spoke about the 'Golden Rules' and why they are important.
+In a Governor survey with pupils, the children spoke about the 'Golden Rules' and why they are important.